Clean Linux OS

 postgres=# \q

 Make note of the password.
-It will be needed later during XorMon NG installation.
+It will be needed later during XorMon installation.

 • Configure firewall (optional, as root)

-Open XorMon NG port in the firewall 8443 TCP (XorMon UI) and 8162 TCP (OS agent communication).
+Open XorMon port in the firewall 8443 TCP (XorMon UI) and 8162 TCP (OS agent communication).

 firewall-cmd --zone=public --add-port=8443/tcp --permanent